purescript/documentation/Home.md

 Welcome to the purescript wiki!
 This wiki is meant to be a collaborative effort, so please feel free to add/edit content where it is appropriate to do so.

+PureScript is a small strongly, statically typed compile-to-JS language with a number of interesting features, such as:

+- Type Inference
+- Higher Kinded Polymorphism
+- Support for basic Javascript types
+- Extensible records
+- Extensible effects
+- Optimizer rules for generation of efficient Javascript
+- Pattern matching
+- Simple FFI
+- Modules
+- Rank N Types
+- Do Notation
+- Tail-call elimination
+- Type Classes

 ## Basics

 - [First Steps With PureScript - Solving Project Euler #1](https://github.com/purescript/purescript/wiki/First-Steps-With-PureScript---Solving-Project-Euler-%231)